zetsin/cool5/README.md

-# Cool5 - Build Your Socks5 Proxy Chain Easily
+# Cool5 - Socks5 Proxy's Proxy

+### Intro

+Cool5 is an optimized socks5 proxy chain server.
+It acts like an normal socks5 proxy for clients but actually forwards all the traffics to next 'real' proxy server.

 ### Killer Feature

 **Lower chain latency - suitable for game proxy.**

 ### Platform